kolkhis/tech-notes/homelab/troubleshooting.md

   sudo zpool status # no pools available
   ```
   Some of our VMs are still available.
 I was able to launch a RHEL 10 VM.
-  I will check what disks are in use and make backups before wiping anything.
+  We will check what disks are in use and make backups (if we can) before wiping anything.

 ### Cleanup

-The VMs that were using `vmdata` are gone.
+The VMs that were using `vmdata` are gone, there is no chance for recovery.
 They need to be removed.

-- I'll check what storage devices the VMs are using before wiping anything.
+- We'll check what storage devices the VMs are using before wiping anything.
   ```bash
   sudo pvesm status
   ```